ABOUT TOM

 Resume

 I earned my bachelors degree from the University of Michigan in 1995 and my law doctorate degree from the University of Arizona in 2000.
 During law school I secured a job with a prominent Tucson law firm where I advanced from research clerk to associate attorney and then to partner in less than four years.
-I fulfilled a dream of mine in 2005 by leaving that position to establish my own solo law practice.
+I fulfilled a dream of mine in 2005 by leaving that position to establish my own law practice.

 Advantages of Working with a Solo Attorney